Do you get enough sleep?

-Cutting back on sleep, a behavior that is ubiquitous in modern society appears to compromise efforts to lose fat through dieting.
-In our study, it reduced fat loss by 55 percent.
-Plamen Penev, MD, Ph.D., assistant professor of medicine at the University of Chicago
+Cutting back on sleep, a behavior ubiquitous in modern society, appears to compromise efforts to lose fat through dieting.
+In our study, it reduced fat loss by 55%.
+Plamen Penev, MD, Ph.D., assistant professor of medicine at the University of Chicago.

 Do you want to be THE MAN?
 Go to sleep

-Five hours of sleep decreased their testosterone levels by 10 percent to 15 percent.
+Five hours of sleep decreased the testosterone levels by 10 to 15 percent.
 The young men had the lowest testosterone levels in the afternoons on their sleep-restricted days, between 2 pm and 10 pm.
-Eve Van Cauter, Ph.D., professor of medicine
+Eve Van Cauter, Ph.D., professor of medicine.

 Van Cauter laboratory has published several studies about the metabolic and hormonal consequences of sleep loss.
 These results suggest you might want to sleep more:

-- Study showing that a significant sleep debt could trigger metabolic and endocrine changes that are similar to many of the hallmarks of aging (1999).
+- Study showing that a significant sleep debt could trigger metabolic and endocrine changes similar to many of the hallmarks of aging (1999).

 - Study found that inadequate sleep could foster insulin-resistance, a risk factor for Type 2 diabetes (2001).

 - A study indicating that sleep deprivation could slow the response to vaccination, suggesting that sleep loss could reduce the ability to fight off an infection.